Nithur-M/work-from-anywhere/site-reliability-engineer-jobs.md

 <p><br></p>
 <p><strong>What You Will Bring to DuckDuckGo</strong></p>
 <ul>
-<li>At least 7 years of engineering experience, with 5+ years focused on tackling the reliability challenges of large-scale deployments and high-traffic, distributed systems.</li>
+<li>At least 5+ years of experience in SRE focused roles responsible for supporting, scaling and ensuring reliability of end-to-end infrastructures.</li>
 <li>Experience with observability and monitoring of systems and services, and defining KPIs to track their health.</li>
 <li>Experience with production troubleshooting, including: distributed systems, code, storage, networking, operating systems (Linux) and databases.</li>
 <li>Moderate-to-advanced programming experience, preferably in a high-level language like Perl or Python.</li>